whiprandolph/bestseller/Part 2 - Why Are We So Lost/07 - Why Are People So Selfish.md

 * _Advantage 2: Politicians and businessmen can pretend that workers live in a free society_.
 Wage slaves can legally choose their job and where to live.
 This offers much more flexibility than in chattel slavery, prison slavery, or military slavery, and so politicians can pretend that wage slaves live in a free country, and they should be proud and grateful.

-Soviet East German minister for state security Erich Milke once said, "The [German Democratic Republic] is a state that guarantees its citizens freedom, democracy, and basic human rights."
-On Human Rights Day, Canadian prime minister Justin Trudeau noted that, "defending human rights and democracy has always been, and will continue to be, a priority for Canada..."
-Whether socialist or capitalist, these are simply different forms of market economy that allow politicians to pretend that the workers are free.
+Soviet East German minister for state security Erich Milke once said, "The [German Democratic Republic] is a state that guarantees its citizens freedom, democracy, and basic human rights."[xxx-stasi east german secret police|the sword of repression] On Human Rights Day, Canadian prime minister Justin Trudeau noted that, "defending human rights and democracy has always been, and will continue to be, a priority for Canada..."[xxx-statement canada prime minister rights] Whether socialist or capitalist, these are simply different forms of market economy that allow politicians to pretend that the workers are free.

 People of healthy cultures -- who currently or in recent times lived in actual freedom -- recognize the truth.
 Sitting Bull said "The life of white men is slavery.
-They are prisoners in their towns or farms."
-When people are forced to work for others to survive, not allowed to choose their own laws, and not allowed to uphold the laws they obey, widespread selfishness results, and that's what a slave society looks like.
+They are prisoners in their towns or farms."[xxx-griid sitting bull speech] When people are forced to work for others to survive, not allowed to choose their own laws, and not allowed to uphold the laws they obey, widespread selfishness results, and that's what a slave society looks like.

 #### Maintaining Financial Desperation in Market Economies

 Authorities use a vast number of techniques to make people feel financially desperate and willing to do work they don't want to do in order to earn money.
 As a result, many people sacrifice their integrity, health, family time, and other important things just to keep the job they need to survive.
-This financial desperation explains the famous quote from Upton Sinclair: "It is difficult to get a man to understand something, when his salary depends upon his not understanding it."
+This financial desperation explains the famous quote from Upton Sinclair: "It is difficult to get a man to understand something, when his salary depends upon his not understanding it."[xxx-quote investigator upton]

 Different ruling classes manage their economies very differently to maintain desperation and maximize productivity, but there are some common patterns.